• Skip to main content

 Ingredients you'll need (+ substitutions)

-This sauce is very basic, but you can easily boost it with much more veggies such as carrots, celery, zucchini, onions and mushrooms.
-Dice the veggies and cook them with the tofu before adding the marinara sauce to it.
+This sauce is very basic, but you can easily boost it with many more veggies such as carrots, celery, zucchini, onions and mushrooms.
+Dice the veggies small and cook them with the tofu before adding the marinara sauce to it.
 You likely will need more tomato sauce if adding lots of veggies.

 Showing are the ingredients to make the recipe.